Humanoid Robots in Manufacturing: What the Forrester 2026 Report Reveals

 For now, Forrester stresses that humanoids are amplifying human workers rather than displacing them.
 In warehouses, AgiBot’s A2-W handles 30 percent of material transport with zero errors, and in Singapore’s Sengkang Community Hospital, a robot called Dexie supports multilingual dementia care so staff can focus on more complex, higher-empathy tasks.

 Yet the firm is skeptical that a flood of chrome-plated colleagues is imminent.
 High R&D costs, deployment complexity, and underdeveloped rules on safety, cybersecurity, and liability will keep most projects at pilot scale for the next two years, it says, with prudent companies advised to take a measured, human-centric approach rather than succumb to humanoid hype.
+We examine the pilot to production gap in detail, including the operational and economic conditions that determine when manufacturers move from testing to full deployment.